SECURITIES AND EXCHANGE COMMISSION

 |Item 8.01.|| |

-On December 16, 2021, IN8bio, Inc. (the “Company”) issued a press release providing an update from the ongoing Phase 1 clinical trial of INB-100.
+On October 12, 2023, IN8bio, Inc. issued a press release announcing the initiation of patient enrollment in the Phase 2 clinical trial evaluating INB-400 in newly diagnosed glioblastoma multiforme and the completion of enrollment in the dose escalation phase of the Phase 1 clinical trial of INB-100 in leukemia patients.
 A copy of the press release is filed as Exhibit 99.1 to this Current Report on Form 8-K and is incorporated herein by reference.

 Financial Statements and Exhibits.

 |104||Cover Page Interactive Data File (embedded within the Inline XBRL document).|

 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.